 Foliage: Deciduous or semi-evergreen.
 Rosettes of grey/green basal leaves, often hairy.
 Smaller leaves usually grow up the stems.
 Some varieties have striking white-felted foliage.

 Flowers: Tall spires of close-packed saucer-shaped flowers.

 Soil: Moist but well-drained.
 Chalk or loam.
 Prefers alkaline pH.
 Drought tolerant.

 Conditions: Full sun, in a south or west facing aspect.
 Exposed or sheltered position.

 Habit: Columnar/upright or bushy.

 Type: Annuals, biennials, perennial or short lived perennials.

-Hardiness: H6 (hardy in most regions of the UK) to H4
+Hardiness: Hardy in most regions of the UK

 Best grown in an alkaline (chalky) well-drained light soil, in full sun.
 Tall species are ideal specimens for the back of a border or in island beds.
 Most varieties require no staking.